-What hydroponic system do you guys like the best?
+What hydroponic System Do You guys Like the BEST?

-We get asked this question A LOT and we definitely have to say that we like drip systems the BEST.
+We get asked this question ALOT.
+Of course we do...and we definitely have to say that we like Drip Systems the BEST.
 They are easy to use, easy to clean, and they produce consistently great results time and time again.
 Drip systems provide tons of oxygen to a plant's root system and contrary to popular belief, they do not clog up that easily as long as they are built properly.
-(Please inquire as to how to properly build your drip system.)
-Along with the fast and healthy growth you will see, drip systems are very versatile.
-They can be run using any type of grow medium, ranging from coco coir to rockwool, to HydroCorn grow rocks.
+(Please inquire as to how to properly build your Drip System.)
+Along with the fast & healthy growth you will see, Drip Systems are very versatile.
+They can be run using any type of grow medium, ranging from Coco coir to Rockwool to HydroCorn Grow Rocks.
 Even in a specialty soil based medium.

-Remember in any type of system which uses a medium other than grow rocks, (such as HydroCorn or silica stone,) one must make sure the medium (soil, coco, peat, rockwool, etc.) goes from wet and "heavy" to barely moist and "light."
+Remember in any type of System which uses a medium other than Grow Rocks, (such as HydroCorn or Silica Stone,) one must make sure the medium (Soil, Coco, Peat, Rockwool, etc.) goes from Wet and "Heavy" to Barely Moist and "Light."
 Aeration and drainage are of critical importance if you want your plants to thrive!

-What is the ideal watering cycle for VidaWool Block 190 (6x6 rockwool) cubes?
-With or without 3 ft. rockwool slabs?
+What is the ideal watering cycle for Hugo (6x6 Rockwool) cubes?
+With or Without 3 ft.
+Rockwool Slabs?

 This is another very common question for us.
-Rockwool has really made a comeback in the last 10 years with the emergence of the new 6x6 VidaWool cube of wool.
-Again, what is most important is that rockwool goes from "wet" to "barely moist" before it is watered again.
-The most common mistake with rockwool (and what generally is responsible for its 'bad rep') is that it is over-watered.
-Rockwool holds about 80% water and 20% air when oversaturated and needs to dry out (similar to a soil-based medium) before it is watered again.
-In an ideal environment, VidaWool rockwool blocks generally need watering once a day in the vegetative growth stage and twice a day in the bloom stage.
+Rockwool has really made a comeback in the last 10 years with the emergence of the new 6x6 (HUGO) cube of wool.
+Again, what is most important is that Rockwool goes from "wet" to "barely moist" before it is watered again.
+The most common mistake with Rockwool (and what generally is responsible for its 'bad rep') is that it is over-watered.
+Rockwool holds about 80% water and 20% air when oversaturated and needs to dry out (similiar to a soil-based medium) before it is watered again.
+In an ideal environment, Hugo Rockwool blocks generally need watering once a day in the Vegetative Growth Stage and twice a Day in the Bloom Stage.

-If slabs (we prefer 8" expert slabs that are 3ft. long) are to be employed with VidaWool (6x6 cubes) then you will want to make sure that once the roots have grown down into the slabs that both the cube and slab go from wet to barely moist before being watered again.
-Again, in an ideal environment the slabs and cubes will be watered once every other day in the vegetative stage and once a day in the bloom stage.
+If slabs (we prefer 8" Expert Slabs that are 3ft. long,) are to be employed with Hugos (6x6 Cubes) then you will want to make sure that once the roots have grown down into the slabs that both the cube and slab go from Wet to Barely Moist before being watered again.
+Again, in an ideal enviornment the slabs and cubes will be watered once every other day in the Vegetative stage and once a day in the Bloom stage.

-What is extremely important to glean from all of this is that rockwool REALLY needs to go from WET to BARELY MOIST before it is watered again.
-So, even though we just provided a neat watering schedule for either cubes, or for slabs and cubes (all grow spaces are different), this will NOT work unless your medium goes from wet to barely moist again between waterings.
-Also, make sure you do not squeeze the 6x6 blocks or the slabs-if you do, the absorption of water is decreased and less uniform.
-Make sure that rockwool doesn't dry out completely.
-Rockwool should be barely moist (not dry) before it is watered again.
+What is extremely important to glean from all of this is that "Rockwool REALLY needs to go from WET to BARELY MOIST before it is watered again."
+So, even though we just provided a neat watering schedule for either HUGOs or for Slabs + HUGOs (all grow spaces are different,) this really will NOT work unless your medium goes from wet to barely moist again between waterings.
+Also, make sure you do not squeeze the 6x6 blocks or the expert slabs. . .if you do, the absorption of water is decreased and less uniform.
+Make sure that Rockwool doesn't dry out completely.
+Rockwool should be barely moist, (not dry), before it is watered again.

-Is drain-to-waste really that much more expensive than running a recirculating system?
+Is "Drain to Waste" really that much more expensive than running a recirculating system?